SasaKaranovic/OpenFanController/Documentation/src/docs/api.md

 The API server runs on port `3000` and accepts HTTP GET/POST requests.
 In order to send requests and read responses, you will use the machine IP address.
 If the API server is running on the locally, you can access it via `localhost` or `127.0.0.1`.

-Assuming you are running OpenFAN locally, the base API URL can be accessed at `http://localhost:3000/api/v0` and at the same time you would be able to access the GUI interface via your web-broser on `http://localhost:3000`.
+Assuming you are running OpenFAN locally, the base API URL can be accessed at `http://localhost:3000/api/v0` and at the same time you would be able to access the GUI interface via your web-browser on `http://localhost:3000`.

 The OpenAPI server will serve both the API and the GUI at the same time.